 “Forget not that the earth delights to feel your bare feet and the wind longs to play with your hair.” ~ Khalil Gibran

 When you are at the beach or park and see litter around, pick up a few pieces and throw them away.
 You don’t have to clean up the area (unless you want to, then go for it!) but if people see you doing it, they may start doing it themselves.

-Take 3 for the Sea – a worldwide movement that encourages beachgoers to take 3 pieces of litter off the beach and throw them away.
-Slow and easy acts that will hopefully reduce the amount of pollution entering our oceans.
+Also remember: Take 3 for the Sea – a worldwide movement encouraging beachgoers to take 3 pieces of litter off the beach & throw them away every visit.
+Simple acts that will hopefully reduce the amount of pollution entering our oceans.

 Similarly, never litter.